vcvpaiva/NLIMath/README.md

 A selection of 436 sentences of the TAC corpus (some are empty), selected by size (not too big, not too small) and lack of LaTeX is in https://github.com/ToposInstitute/tac-corpus/blob/main/golden-attempt/examples.txt.

+The nLab corpus (from around 2020) is in https://github.com/ToposInstitute/nlab-corpus.

 Short guidelines for mathematician annotation already  agreed: